-This could easily be resolved by adopting a database management system that cleans out redundancies and maintains a more productive system for doctors and nurses to work on.
+This could easily be resolved by adopting a database management system that cleans out redundancies and maintains a more productive system and software like care software for doctors and nurses to work on.
 But aside from using software to ease the wait times and accommodate as many patients as possible, medical organizations should also require specialist nurses to work closely with physicians in administering the right type of diagnostic procedure.

 The result of this would be a reduction in the time it takes before a patient is discharged as well as cost savings for hospitals and clinics.
 That being said, constant training and skills acquisition would prove to be a more practical approach that works well with technical adoption.

 It doesn’t always happen that patients are treated by only one doctor.
 For more serious cases, it involves a confluence of specialists to monitor and treat a single ailment.
 This alone could pose a challenge, especially when there are disagreements and contradictions among the specialists themselves.
 These, for sure, can give rise to errors that can lead to costly complications.

 That said, it’s important for doctors treating the same patient to establish proper communication using technology that’s geared towards enhancing collaboration and reducing the risk of errors.
 There should also be a strong culture based on innovation and development, which should point back to current policies and workflows in place.
 Thus, efficiency can only be attained if hospital administrators are able to make significant changes to organizational systems.

 5. Create a better system for decision-making